Coronavirus: Mizoram sees sharp rise in active cases, positivity rate over 10% in 8 of 11 districts

 Mizoram has begun mass screening in 100 villages.
 “Our testing is specific and scientific,” Lalmalsawma said.”
 We don’t carry random testing, perhaps that is why the positivity rate is so high at this point.”

 In the last fortnight, the positivity rate has risen from 12% to 19%, but total tests carried have not increased.
-Except on September 26 when the positivity rate shot to 31.77%, the positivity rate has remained below 20% since a month.
+Except on September 26 when the positivity rate shot to 31.77%, the positivity rate has remained below 20% for a month.